Denmark Travel Advice

 Although the threat level is low, the current situation in Europe is on high alert of potential terrorist attacks in Europe and therefore foreigners visiting such areas like Denmark should remain vigilant.

 In February 2015, a shooting incident occurred in Copenhagen at the Krudttonden cultural centre, in which 2 civilians were killed and 5 police officers were wounded.
 Although it was not officially announced, it is believed that the Danish authorities considered it to be linked to terrorism.
 Travellers are advised to remain vigilant and be careful of any suspicious activities.

 The general level of crime within Denmark is relatively low, however the general travel advice for Denmark is to make every effort to secure all personal belongings.
 As with all tourist destinations, there is a risk of pick pocketing in busy areas.

 There have been past public demonstrations in the area of Christiania in Copenhagen.
 You should not involve yourself in any demonstrations and leave an area if it looks like a protest could break out.

 In the past ten years, the Danish have anticipated attacks from Islamic extremists, following previous attacks on its embassies abroad, as well as its politically turbulent history.
 This is due to the Jyllands Posten Newspaper, which had inflamed the Muslim world by depicting the Prophet Muhammad in twelve cartoons of defamatory nature.

-As we know from other similar circumstances in France, this type of media publication, has incited ill intentions to its publishing country.
+As we know from other similar circumstances in France, this type of media publications, has incited ill intentions to its publishing country.
 The Danish Defence Intelligence Service have noted terrorist threats from groups such as ISIS.

 It is advised to be vigilant with reference to public places and tourist locations, as the general European terrorism threat is at heightened risk.
 The Danish authority’s current level of threat is at “significant”.